bbauska/zombiePolitics/README.md

-ter of state policy It is time for Americans to face up to these crimes and engage in a national dialogue about the political, economic, educational, and social condi­ tions that allowed such a dark period to emerge in American history and to hold those responsible accountable for such acts.
+ter of state policy It is time for Americans to face up to these crimes and engage in a national dialogue about the political, economic, educational, and social condi­ tions that allowed such a dark period to emerge in American history and to hold those responsible accountable for such acts.</p>

-The Obama administration is under fire for its embrace of many of Bush’s poli­ cies, but what is most disturbing is its willingness to make war, secrecy, and the sus­ pension of civil liberties a central feature of its own policies.
+<p>The Obama administration is under fire for its embrace of many of Bush’s poli­
+cies, but what is most disturbing is its willingness to make war, secrecy, and the sus­ pension of civil liberties a central feature of its own policies.
 Obama, in his desire to look ahead, recycles a dangerous form of historical and social amnesia and over­